-Fuller Long have won planning permission for a new scheme in Sittingbourne, ME10 between Snipeshill and Murston on behalf of our clients AmicusHorizon and Gibberd Architects.
+Fuller Long has won planning permission for new homes in Sittingbourne, ME10 between Snipeshill and Murston on behalf of our clients AmicusHorizon.
 Planning permission was granted for the demolition of a pre-existing housing complex and the building of a brand new housing scheme offering 40 affordable family sized properties.

 Originally, Ceres Court consisted of 78 flats across three 4 storey traditional blocks.
 This included a mix of bedsits, 1 bedroom flats and 3 bedroom maisonettes.
 The proposal submitted by Fuller Long on behalf of our client proposed the demolition of these existing properties, and the creation of 40 new homes, providing 1, 2 and 3 bedrooms.
 These houses would be 100% affordable with 75% affordable rent and 25% shared ownership.
-This would meet the overriding objectives and policies contained within both the NPPF and section 7 of the emerging local plan, particularly with regards to delivering a wide choice of high quality homes to create a balanced community.
+This helps meet the overriding objectives and policies contained within both the NPPF and section 7 of the local plan, particularly with regards to delivering a wide choice of high-quality homes to help create a balanced community.

-All the homes included in the scheme were also designed to meet lifetime homes standards and would provide a significantly improved standard of accommodation and safety for future occupiers than was available previously, thus, meeting and exceeding policy requirements.
+All the homes included in the scheme were also designed to meet lifetime homes standards and would provide a significantly improved standard of accommodation and safety for future occupiers than was available previously, thus, not only meeting but exceeding policy requirements.

 As part of our submission, the inclusion of an Energy Statement, Highways and Biodiversity assessments gave insight into the wider impacts of the proposed development, providing the council with the confidence to grant permission for the scheme.

-By putting a strong and well supported statement forward, Fuller Long were able to gain planning permission for our clients, for which works are forthcoming.
+By putting a strong and well-supported statement forward, Fuller Long was able to gain planning permission for our clients, for which works are forthcoming.

-Should you work for a house builder or local authority housing association, Fuller Long have over 200 years of experience of helping deliver housing, retail and commercial schemes.
-Call 0845 565 0281 or email [email protected] to speak with one of our Consultants today.
+Should you work for a house builder or local authority housing association, Fuller Long have over 200 years of collective experience in helping deliver housing, retail, education and commercial schemes.